 To aid in reshaping your curls

 Steaming your hair makes your curls more pliable so they can more easily be reshaped.
-When you steam your hair, you can use your fingers to revive your curls and coils in a matter of minutes.
+When you steam your natural hair, you can use your fingers to revive your curls and coils in a matter of minutes.

 To increase the absorption of product into the hair shaft